Advance Your Psychology Expertise Through a Behavioral Medicine, Clinical Child, or Acute Care Track

-The O’Grady Residency in Psychology at Cincinnati Children’s is a internship in health service psychology with a focus in pediatric and child clinical psychology.
+The O'Grady Residency in Psychology at Cincinnati Children's is an internship in Health Service Psychology with training in three tracks: 1) Behavioral Medicine, 2) Clinical Child and 3) Acute Care.

 The internship is accredited by the APA Commission on Accreditation.
 Questions related to the program's accredited status should be directed to the Commission on Accreditation: